These simple guidelines offer a synopsis on how to recycle and limit waste.

 - Monro Muffler Brake & Service: 2850 State Road; (330) 928-7129

-Do Not Recycle: Styrofoam meat trays and egg cartons, microwave dishes, flower pots and plant flats, vinyl siding
+Do Not Recycle: Styrofoam meat trays and egg cartons, microwave dishes, flower pots, and plant flats, vinyl siding, plastic bags or other plastic wrapping or packaging material.

 Tips: Labels need not be removed; rinse and drain; place loose in blue-lidded cart co-mingled with all other recycled materials.

-Recycled Into: Plastic lumber, boat docks, landscape ties, fiberfil and carpet backing
+Recycled Into: Plastic lumber, boat docks, landscape ties, fiberfill and carpet backing

 Pre-cycling is the step "before" recycling!
 Reduce your trash before you need to throw it away!
 With just a little advanced planning, you can become a "pre-cycler."